SarahSalvatore/buds-coffee-shop/README.md

 ## Usage

-To start the application, run npm start in the project directory.
+To start the application, run npm install and then npm start in the project directory.
 The application should open in your default web browser at http://localhost:3000.

 ## Navigation